Your first treasure hunt

 Configure interactivity (questions and answers)

-Learn the exact rules for Direct, Multi Choice, and Text Answer interactions.
+Learn the exact rules for direct, multiple-choice, and text-answer interactions.

 Test the hunt